nikivanov/watney/README.md

 --------
 ![Wiring](images/assembly.jpg?raw=true)

-1. Print out all of the parts found in the STLs folder (See printing instructions on [Thingiverse](https://www.thingiverse.com/thing:2810420))
+1. Print all parts except the tires in PETG.
+Print tires in TPU.
-2. Install the GPIO header on the Raspberry Pi.
-Set up Raspbian and get it connected to your WiFi network
+    * 1x bottom.stl - print with a brim of about 15 lines to prevent edge lift
+    * 1x camera body.stl
+    * 1x camera bucket.stl - print with supports
+    * 1x camera cover.stl
+    * 1x cover.stl - supports are only needed for the camera bucket opening.
+Add a brim to prevent edge lift.
+    * 2x drive gear.stl
+    * 1x motor housing.stl
+    * 1x servo pillar.stl
+    * 4x spacer.stl
+    * 1x swivel pillar.stl
+    * 4x tire.stl - print in TPU.
+If you don't have TPU, use rubber bands
+    * 4x transfer gear.stl
+    * 4x wheel.stl
+    * 4x wheel gear.stl
+2. Put tires over the wheels.
+3. Match wheels with wheel gears.
+They should snap together without too much force.
+Snap a wheel gear and a wheel together through the hole in the body, put a spacer between the gear and the column and put a 20mm screw.
+Hold the screw with an allen wrench while turning the wheel to drive the screw in.
+Don't overtighten.
+The wheel should rotate freely and the screw cap should be flush with the column, or just stick out a tiny bit.
+Repeat for the other 3 wheels.
+4. Install transfer gears next to the wheel gears, with spacers facing the columns, using 16mm screws.
+5. Put the motors into the housing with leads facing outwards.
+Run the wires through the holes in the housing.
+Secure the housing to the bottom with 6mm screws.
+The wires should be about 130mm long.
-3. M3 screws are a bit too big for Raspberry Pi mounting holes.
+6. M3 screws are a bit too big for Raspberry Pi mounting holes.
 Run a 1/8" drill bit through them, file them, or just put an M3 screw through them carefully to expand them a bit.
-4. Attach the parts as shown in the picture.
-Motors should face leads out with about 130mm of wire coming out of them.
-Match [Raspberry Pi BOARD GPIO](images/pi-gpio.png) with the controller as follows:
+Attach the camera cable to the Raspberry Pi and secure it to the cover using 6mm screws.
+Attach the Micro-USB cable from the power bank to the Raspberry Pi.
+7. Connect motor wires to the outputs of the motor controller.
+Connect the controller to the Raspberry Pi as follows:
    * 12V - Pin 2
    * Gnd - Pin 14
    * ENA - Pin 36